dastrm/StokesFlow.jl/README.md

 V_y = 0, \ \ \frac{\partial V_x}{\partial y} = 0 \ \ \ \ \mathrm{on\ horizontal\ boundaries}
 $$

-The **Initial Conditions**, i.e. the initial density and viscosity distributions, must also be specified.
+The **initial conditions**, i.e. the initial density and viscosity distributions, must also be specified.
 The function `exampleCall()` in the [StokesSolver_multixpu.jl](scripts/StokesSolver_multixpu.jl) script, implements a toy model of a plume rising in the earth's mantle.
 However, the low density and viscosity of the top 'air' causes some instability ('drunken sailor instability'), which is explained in the section [Details of Stokes Solver](#details-of-stokes-solver).

 ## Implementation

-### General structure
+### General Structure

 After initialization, the computation loop's content is rather simple: